CartoDB/carto-react-template/README.md

 * **config/initialStateSlice.js**: the file that define the configuration of CARTO as default values for the slices.
 Set your CARTO's account, apiKeys, basemap, OAuth apps, etc...
 * **config/appSlice.js**: general slice of the app to include/extend with custom app functionality.

+## CARTO for React UI components

+CARTO for React comes with a set of [UI components](https://storybook-react.carto.com) ready to be used to create the best LI Apps.

 ## @carto/react

 We've created this library to:

 1. Make easy integration with CARTO platform and its APIs.

-2. Provide a catalog of very useful widgets for location intelligence apps.
+2. Provide a catalog of very useful widgets for LI Apps.

 3. Create a custom theme for [Material-UI](https://material-ui.com/) to reduce the design work of your team.